-Per the PJM Tariff, the Interconnection Customer is required to pay invoiced amounts within 20 calendar days of the receipt of the invoice.
-The failure by an Interconnection Customer to make a timely payment of an invoice can lead to project termination.
-Breach, Cure, and Default procedures are outlined in PJM Tariff Attachment P, Appendix.
-2, Section 13.
+Per the PJM Tariff, the Project Developer is required to pay invoiced amounts within 20 calendar days of the receipt of the invoice.
+The failure by a Project Developer to make a timely payment of an invoice can lead to project termination.
+Breach, Cure, and Default procedures are outlined in the GIA Appendix 2, Section 15.

-In the event an Interconnection Customer chooses to dispute all or portions of an invoice, PJM Tariff, Attachment O, Section 11.2.4 or Attachment GG, Section 9.4 details the dispute process.
+In the event a Project Developer chooses to dispute all or portions of an invoice, GIA Appendix 2, Section 11.2.4 or UCSA, Appendix III, Section 9.4 details the dispute process.

-3.3.3.2 Interconnection Customer Monthly Statements
+3.3.3.2 Project Developer Monthly Statements

-On the 15th business day of each month, PJM sends a statement via email to all Interconnection Customers for projects that have entered the ISA/ICSA implementation phase.
+On the 15th business day of each month, PJM sends a statement via email to all Project Developers for projects that have entered the GIA implementation phase.

-The Interconnection Customer monthly statements consist of the following components:
+The Project Developer monthly statements consist of the following components:

-- · Email message stating the purpose and content of the email - SAP summary report by phase attachment - SAP line item detail report (project total history) attachment
+- Email message stating the purpose and content of the email - SAP summary report by phase attachment - SAP line item detail report (project total history) attachment